Heel Pain

 While it may take time to resolve heel pain, Dr. Smith states that 95 percent of the symptoms improve with non-surgical treatment in his office.
 His plans for healthier heels may include:

-These noninvasive options may take 3 to 12 months to have an effect on your symptoms.
+These noninvasive options may take 3 to 12 months to have an affect on your symptoms.
 In rare cases, surgery may be necessary in order to relieve the tension in the plantar fascia.

 Heel pain is highly treatable and should be addressed as soon as symptoms appear.
 Dr. Smith is ready to help with proactive measures to eliminate your foot pain.